GabLeRoux/gableroux.com/_posts/2016-02-18-keep-saltstack-colored-output.md

 ## Some random stuff because why not

-Get [lolcat](http://osxdaily.com/2014/07/03/lolcat-rainbow-terminal-command-output/) for the lolz
+Cool, you've reached this far, get [lolcat](http://osxdaily.com/2014/07/03/lolcat-rainbow-terminal-command-output/) for the lolz

 {% highlight bash %}
 gem install lolcat